Hofer-Julian/modflow-debug-gui/README.md

 ```
 pyinstaller -F /path/to/__main__.py
 ```
-or to create an executable which starts up faster but consists of multiple files
+or to create an executable which starts up faster but consists of multiple files, run
 ```
 pyinstaller /path/to/__main__.py
 ```